 Bill Murray improvised the "Cinderella story" sequence from two lines of stage direction.
 Director Harold Ramis simply asked Murray to imagine himself announcing his own fantasy sports moment.
 Murray simply asked for four rows of 'mums and did the scene.

 The famous scene that begins when Ty Webb's golf ball crashes into Carl Spackler's ramshackle house was not in the original script.
 It was added by director Harold Ramis after realizing that two of his biggest stars, Chevy Chase and Bill Murray (who did not get along due to a feud dating back to their days on Saturday Night Live (1975)), did not have a scene together.
 The three met for lunch and wrote the scene together.
 Although it has nothing to do with the plot, it is widely regarded as the funniest scene in the movie.
-This is the only time that Chase and Murray have appeared in a movie together.
+This is the only time that Chase and Murray have appeared in the same scene together.

 Cindy Morgan (Lacy Underall) has said that the oil massage scene with Chevy Chase was also completely improvised.
 When Lacy exclaims "You're crazy!" that was Morgan's genuine reaction to Chase dousing her with oil.